Do you feel like everything in your life is chaotic and spiraling out of your control?

 You are defeated.

 This is personal chaos.
+This is what depression feels like.

-But that effort can only be measured by yourself and only given by yourself.
+That effort can only be measured by yourself and only given by yourself.
 It is up to you to turn chaos into motivation and to give it all of your damn strength.

 So how the hell can you turn the worst period of your life into something that rises you up?